sourojyotibiswas/lets-learn-git/README.md

 4. **Branching and Merging:** You can create branches to work on new features, bug fixes, or experiments independently.
 When you make new commits on a branch, the branch pointer moves forward to the latest commit.
 When you merge one branch into another, Git essentially combines the changes from both branches and updates the branch pointer to the new merge commit.
 5. **Branching Workflow:** Git's branching model allows you to easily switch between different snapshots of your project, collaborate with others, and maintain a clear history of changes.

-- ***git checkout*** switch branches by - The HEAD is moved to the relevant commit on the specified branch.
+- ***git checkout*** switch branches by: The HEAD is moved to the relevant commit on the specified branch.

 - If there are changes in the branch we want to delete that haven't been merged back into the master branch, git will let us know with an error.
 - Merging combines branched data and history together.